Parenting & Child Custody

 - Christmas, birthdays, holidays and overseas travel arrangements.

-There are various courses of action that may be available to you including mediation.
-Where possible, we seek to achieve a satisfactory solution without the need for litigation.
+There are various options that may be available to you including mediation.
+Where possible, we seek to achieve a satisfactory solution without the need for court.
 We can assist you by recommending appropriate counselling and mediation services.

 If litigation is necessary, we will act for you in all proceedings, drawing on our considerable expertise in this area to work towards the outcome you feel is in the best interests of your children.